taw/etwng/pack/README.txt

 .pack files and groups of .pack files directly as image, without unpacking.

-Extremely alpha quality code.

 OSX only at the moment.
 FUSE works on everything except Windows, so Linux/etc. ports should be easy.
+You need to have MacFUSE or other relevant drivers installed.

+Compile:
+$ cd fuse
+$ make

+Mount at mount/path:
+$ mkdir -p mount/path
+$ ./packfs empire/directory/*.pack mount/path

 == FORMAT ==